What is the Best Time to Go on Safari?

 - Possibly adventurous driving conditions if mud is present, safari vehicles are modified to handle these conditions and guides are generally skilled off road drivers

-Southern Africa (Botswana & South Africa)
+Southern Africa (Botswana, Namibia, Zambia, Zimbabwe & South Africa)

 Botswana